 Good mayfly and early season grannom hatches.

-The Nadder is a good early season river with good hatches of Grannom.
+Chalkstream fly fishing on the River Nadder always starts the season well with good hatches of Grannom.
 The main event however is always the mayfly which can be spectacularly good even after heavy rain and poor river visibility conditions.
 Later in the season the early morning evening sedges give the best chance of good sport.

 An early season river, with good hatches of Grannom